- what modern Stoicism includes

 Why?
 Stoicism was a philosophy, not a religious movement.
 There was never, so far as I can tell, a fixed, monolithic set of Stoic beliefs to which every self-describing ancient Stoic committed themselves.
 To be sure, there was plenty of common ground, but one can find leading ancient Stoics rejecting many key doctrines, and yet remaining Stoics.
-In other words, they all thought for themselves, and didn’t feel bound by a fixed belief system.
+Don’t like pantheism?
+Nor did Boethus of Sidon in the second-century BC, yet he remained a Stoic.
+In other words, the ancient Stoics all thought for themselves and didn’t feel bound by a fixed belief system.

-So, in the spirit of ancient Stoicism itself, I think the last thing one should do is try to update or amend ancient Stoicism (if there ever was such a single thing) in order to come up with a set of beliefs that might be attractive to people today.
-I think it is, in many ways, a virtue that some aspects of ancient Stoicism now seem implausible (e.g. in physical theory), because this helps us to maintain a critical distance from the material, and encourages us to think more carefully about what we think is cogent, what is not, and how these might be related to one another.
+So, in the spirit of ancient Stoicism itself, I think it might be a mistake to try to update or amend ancient Stoicism (if there ever was such a single monolithic thing) in order to come up with a set of beliefs that might be attractive to people today.
+I think it is, in many ways, a virtue that some aspects of ancient Stoicism now seem implausible (e.g. in physical theory), because this helps us to maintain a critical distance from the material and encourages us to think more carefully about what we think is cogent, what is not, and how these might be related to one another.

 The same could be said for much earlier Stoics who were part of a more formal community, such as Panaetius and Posidonius, who were also very clearly thinking for themselves within an ongoing tradition.
 That strikes me as a pretty good model for how people might approach Stoicism today: read, think, adapt, apply.
 It’s not eclectic or unorthodox; it’s just how it’s always been.